r00tstici/writeups/LineCTF/diveinternal/README.md

 def rollback():
 ```

-Now, we need a way to call it from public service.
+Now, we need a way to call it from the public service.

 Only `public/src/routes/apis.js` seems interesting.
 It has three public endpoints, each of which, in turn, calls a private endpoint.